 Who will qualify?

 The Marine Corps recognizes and is particularly responsive to the needs of Marines, both Active Duty and Marine Corps’ Reservists, who have family members with special medical and/or education needs.
 Early enrollment in the EFMP is the Marine’s guarantee that the Marine Corps will do its best to match a Marine’s grade and occupational specialty with a location where the exceptional family member’s needs can be met.
-However, there are other services that the EFMP offers and are designed to improve the quality of life Marine Corps families with special needs.
+However, there are other services that the EFMP offers and are designed to improve the quality of life of Marine Corps families with special needs.

 How EFMP Helps You

 The EFMP recognizes and understands that it is the spouse of the Active Duty Marine who bears much of the work and stress related to caring for a family member with special needs.
-Because sponsors often work long and irregular hours and frequently deploy, spouses often make and attend medical appointments, coordinate home medical care, attend special education meetings and do most of the research about their child or family member’s condition.
+Because sponsors often work long and irregular hours and frequently deploy, spouses often make and attend medical appointments, coordinate home medical care, attend special education meetings, and do most of the research about their child or family member’s condition.
 The EFMP Family Case Worker provides family support services to spouses and other DEERS-eligible family members.

 When a sponsor is deployed or TAD, family members can complete and submit the EFMP enrollment paperwork and are always welcome to call and schedule an appointment at any time with the EFMP Family Case Worker for assistance.

-It can take 6-9 months months to identify and access medical, special education and other services in a new state.
+It can take 6-9 months to identify and access medical, special education, and other services in a new state.
 The EFMP Family Case Worker can provide families with applicable local and state information and can help families find and utilize the local, state, and federal programs and organizations that assist and support families with special needs.
 They are there to help families cope with new diagnoses and to connect with appropriate supports and services.

 Why Trust EFMP

 EFMP employs Managers, Family Case Workers, and Training Education Outreach Specialists.
-EFMP has established a framework for effective communication and collaboration between families and professionals, between TRICARE and public healthcare systems, among agencies at the state and community levels and among public agencies and volunteer organizations.
+EFMP has established a framework for effective communication and collaboration between families and professionals, between TRICARE and public healthcare systems, among agencies at the state and community levels, and among public agencies and volunteer organizations.
 The installation EFMP staff exists not only to assist families with enrollments and updates, but also serves as a vital link between exceptional families and federal, state, and local resources.